flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-deep-dive/core-components/core-extensions/integration-management/integration-management.md

 #### Configuring topics for Receive scenario

-* **Input (out)** - the information that the FLOWX.AI Engine is reading, coming from the plugin or from the adapter
+* **Input (out)** - the information that the FLOWX Engine is reading, coming from the plugin or from the adapter
 * **Environment** - the environment where the topic should be used (if you leave this field empty, all the environments will be selected)

 ### Configuring message data model

-**SEND scenario**: The message data model represents the content of the message that the adapters or plugins send to the FLOWX.AI Engine.
+**SEND scenario**: The message data model represents the content of the message that the adapters or plugins send to the FLOWX Engine.

-**RECEIVE scenario**: The output data model represents the content of the message that FLOWX.AI Engine sends to the adapters or plugins.
+**RECEIVE scenario**: The output data model represents the content of the message that FLOWX Engine sends to the adapters or plugins.

 ![](../../../img/send_message_dat_model.png)

 To configure a new message data model, follow the next steps:

-1. Open FLOWX.AI Admin.
+1. Open FLOWX Designer.
 2. From the left-side menu, select **Integration Management**.
 3. Select an **integration**.
 4. Select the type of the scenario then click "**+**" button.